BruTile/BruTile/README.md

 [![NuGet pre-release status](http://img.shields.io/nuget/vpre/BruTile.svg?style=flat)](https://www.nuget.org/packages/BruTile/)

 ### BruTile
-BruTile is a C# open source library to access tile services like OpenStreetMap and Bing.
-BruTile has few dependencies, is platform independent and has a limited scope.
-It is intended for reuse by other more sophisticated libraries
+BruTile is a .NET library to access tile services like OpenStreetMap and Bing.
+Such tile services store pre-rendered tiles for a certain area and for various levels of detail.
+BruTile helps to determine which tiles to fetch for a certain viewport of a map.

 ### Getting Started